samanatuoit/CSCI2020U-Assignment-1/src/README.txt

 Compile/Run the Project
 ------------------------------------------------------------------------------------------------------------------------
     1) Specify the the main class.
 Go to the file menu.
 Run > Edit Configurations.

+        Add a new configuration by click on the green plus on the left hand side:  + > Application --> Name your configuration.
         Under the main class field:
          -->make sure Assign1 is the main class.
          -->Use classpath module is the project folder directory